Mary Grace McDermott died on Sept. 25, 2020, at the age of 89.

 “The boys needed help!
 They were so pathetic, and begging, saying, ‘we just can’t manage it.
 There are so many people down there!’” she says with a sweet laugh.

-Mary Grace is humble.
-It took quite a bit of coaxing to get her to talk about her service to the community.
+Mary Grace is a very humble woman so it took quite a bit of coaxing to get her to talk about her generous service to the community.

 Despite going to school full-time and getting clinic hours at Legacy Good Samaritan Hospital for her nursing degree, Mary Grace found time to serve breakfast at Blanchet House every week.